What is the Towns Fund?

 If my property is going to be demolished, will I get re-housed?

-How many new houses might be built?
+How many new houses could be built?

 Who will be eligible to apply to live in any of the potential new homes?